casdoor/casdoor-website/docs/provider/storage/azure.md

 ![azureCDN.png](/img/providers/storage/azureCDN.png)

-### Step3.
-Save your configuration
+### Step 3: Save your configuration

 The final result is as follows:

 ![azureResult.png](/img/providers/storage/azureResult.png)

-Then you can use Azure Blob Storage services in your application.
+Now you can use Azure Blob Storage services in your application.